 Are you scared of visiting Cusco?
-Many future travellers are sacred too.
+Many future travellers are scared too.
 Before traveling to Peru, travelers normally browse through internet in search for information on hot to prevent altitude sickness in Cusco.
-There were some who came across a bunch of articles which highlighted the death of tourists at higher altitude due to lack of Oxygen.
+There were some who came across a bunch of articles which highlighted the death of tourists at higher altitude due to lack of oxygen.
 Fret not! we have compiled this detailed post on how to cope up with altitude sickness based on our first hand experiences.
 You will surely be fine if you would consider the tips mentioned below.

 You can never predict altitude sickness; you may not even get it.
 Age, physical fitness and gender have no bearing on whether you will be affected or not.
 However, people with acute heart or lungs problems are prone to be short of breath at higher altitudes.
 Those with sleep apnea may also endure to health issues at high altitudes.
 If you have a CPAP machine, we highly recommend you to carry it.
 But first, be sure to check that it is built to operate at higher altitudes as machines have their limitations too.

 SOROCHE as it is locally known in Peru, altitude sickness affects normally at higher elevations 3350 meters (8,000 feet).
 At this altitude, the air is usually “thinner” meaning it has less pressure.
-While the amount of oxygen would remain the same , the air is less dense.
+While the amount of oxygen would remain the same, the air is less dense.
 Therefore, each breath you would take at a higher altitude would have less oxygen.

 In order to counteract this, your body will at first need to breathe faster and pump blood more rapidly in order to take in the same amount of oxygen it is accustomed to receive.
 For many visitors, this comes as a shock to the body, causing few symptoms.